About Swedish Homecoming

 Swedish Homecoming's office in Uppsala is full of the witty artwork of Henrik Dybdahl, a Dane who describes himself as a heritage adventurer.
 The image shown here is used with his permission.
 To see more of Henrik's brilliant creations related to heritage, museums, and libraries, go to https://www.thedybdahl.com/collections/heritage-rock-n-roll.

 I am a Swedish American.
 My morfar was a Swede from Småland, who emigrated in 1900.
 I was born and educated in the United States but then married a Swedish scientist and moved to Sweden.
 My academic degrees include a B.A.
 (Wellesley College), a Ph.D.
 (UNC-Chapel Hill), and a University Diploma in Librarianship that I earned in Sweden.
-I have lived here for 30 years, hold dual citizenship, and am fluent in Swedish; I can also read Norwegian and Danish.
+I have lived here for almost 35 years, hold dual citizenship, and am fluent in Swedish; I can also read Norwegian and Danish.